jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Multiple operand types **SHOULD NOT** be used in a single operator.
 For example, do not mix logical and numerical operatonds with a multiplication operator.

-**Rationale:** Mixing operand types per operator can cause unexpected results and may lead to errors in case of true incompatibilities.
+**Rationale:** Mixing operand types per operator can cause unexpected results and can lead to errors in case of true incompatibilities.

 DO:
 ```matlab